john2796/chef-portfolio-BE/README.md

 ### Endpoint: https://chef-portfolio-webtp6.herokuapp.com/api/posts/5

-#### @description Getting Posts by id, you just need to add posts id onto the URL , upon success response you will get this data
+- `GET` Posts by id
+- Add Posts Id on the end of the URL just like the endpoint above

 ```
 {